Dream Chronicles (video game): Plot

 A mortal woman named Faye had a dream in which the Fairy Queen of Dreams, Lilith, was casting a dream spell upon her Town of Wish, and making every resident fell into a magically deep sleep.
 Strangely, Faye could hear her husband Fidget trying hopelessly to awaken her somehow.
 Waking up from this dream, Faye cannot believe that those things that have occurred in her dreams are happening in reality as well: Lilith has already abducted Fidget.
 However, before being abducted, Fidget used his remaining power, removed the sleep spell from Faye, and left a path for her to follow in his precious diary.
-Faye decides to check her little daughter Lyra.
-Unfortunately, Lyra is falling into the sleep spell like every other resident in the town.
+Faye decides to check her little daughter Lyra, but Lyra is falling into the sleep spell like every other resident in the town.
 Faye starts her journey in hope of finding Fidget, but is constantly hindered by Lilith's magical obstacles.
 It is not long before Faye discovers the secret that the in-law family has tried to keep from her so long: Fidget and his parents are Fairies.
 Faye soon learns more about the in-law family's fairy heritage and their secret past.
 She acknowledges that all marriages are arranged in the Fairy Realm, and the concept of love was unknown until Fidget's parents, Aeval and Tangle, fell in love.
 Fidget was to marry Lilith, but his parents chose to raise him in the mortal world, so he could marry a mortal for love too.
 Lilith believed that her marriage to Fidget would strengthen her powers as the Fairy Queen of Dreams.
 She already had the power to watch and monitor the dreams, daydreams, and imaginings of mortals, but she wanted the power to control their dreams.
 Since Fidget married Faye, Lilith has hatched an evil plan to make sure that Fidget will become hers.
 Fidget reveals these secrets to Faye through his diary, which makes Faye feel confused and frustrated.
 She soon accepts the truth when she discovers a talking, carnivorous plant named Herbert who, according to Fidget, is his mother's best friend.
-After leaving the comfort of her in-laws’ home, Faye crosses the street and tries to open the main gate of the Town of Wish.
+After leaving the comfort of her in-laws' home, Faye crosses the street and tries to open the main gate of the Town of Wish.
 She ventures outside but quickly gets lost in the forest when the moon rises.
 Luckily, a sign found in the dark shows Faye directly to Lilith's mansion where she thinks Lilith is keeping her husband.
 Faye finds Fidget there and is able to reunite with him momentarily.
 Lilith soon appears to separate the couple again, taking Fidget with her and casting another sleep spell upon Faye.
 Faye falls into another deep sleep and hopelessly sees Lilith taking Fidget in front of her.